theFisher86/_mod.SurvivalMode/_mod.SpiderInfestation/Readme.md

 ---------
 This is a proof of concept that **changes every single ground creature into a type of spider/crab**.

-It also drastically increases their speed, aggressiveness (changes all Prey & Passive to PlayerPredator), and Group Size...
+It also drastically increases their speed, aggressiveness (changes all Prey & Passive to PlayerPredator), Health x3, and Group Size...
 That part isn't proof of concept, just fun.

 Modder Resource
 ---------